 "Students can save money on contact lenses by choosing the right online retailer and cutting out the extra costs that often get passed on in store.
 If you don’t tend to suffer from dry eyes you can often switch to a cheaper lens than your usual brand and make a bigger saving, but it’s important to seek advice before changing your wearing pattern or the brand of contact lenses you use."

 A lot of us are given lenses by our optician when we first start to wear them and don’t think to find out if this is the most affordable and convenient option.
 Most of the time, if you don’t suffer from dry eyes and you have a standard prescription, you can try a cheaper option that still feels comfortable but costs less.
-Lots of Vision Direct customers choose to switch to everclear ADM One Day, which cost just £7.99 for a whole month’s worth of daily contact lenses (per eye), and are highly rated by our customers for quality and comfort.
+Lots of Vision Direct customers choose to switch to everclear ADM, which cost just £7.99 for a whole month’s worth of daily contact lenses (per eye), and are highly rated by our customers for quality and comfort.
 Before switching brands, check with your optician whether there is a specific reason you’ve been recommended the lenses you’re currently wearing.

 If you’re wearing own-brand contact lenses you could switch and save more